willyeo2/Will-s-LMSC-261-Repository/:Final_Project_Proposal:/WYeo_Final_Project_Proposal.md

 #### 2. What problem does the project solve?

-At Berklee, I have been so focused on building my skills and working on projects that I have neglected to market myself adequately.
-As of now, I have nothing online that displays the work I have created.
+At Berklee, I have primarily focused on building my skills and working on projects rather than marketing myself effectively.
+As of now, I have little online that displays the work I have created.
 This website should serve as an exhibition for that work and my hope is that the design reflects the creativity and effort that I put into my artistic projects.

 My time at Berklee has also centered around schoolwork rather than paid opportunities.
 I want to start drawing income as a freelance audio engineer, producer, and visual artist and to accomplish that, I need to begin building a client base.
 This website should show potential clients what I can offer them and help me field inquiries.